mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 This project is about the creation and development of nerual networks from scratch

 ### Perceptron.py
+this is a one singel perceptron and work and optimize

+### Perceptron_binary_classifire.py
 This file is a single perceptron that learns and optimizes.
 This perceptron is used for classification.